CyberJalagam/PhoeniX/userbot/plugins/README.md

 @Dark-Princ3/X-tra-Telegram

 I took some plugins from @Hack12R/HardcoreUserbot.
 I don't know who is their owner.
-If you know you can tell me at @HawkEyesMohak\n
+If you know you can tell me at @HawkEyesMohak

-And some collaborators/testers :-)\n
+### And some collaborators/testers :-)

 @JAISHNAVPRASAD-Darklious

 @blacklytning

 As I told above, this project is still incomplete.
 I may have missed some credits.
 I'll add them later.